 - Connective-tissue grafts: A flap is cut in the roof of your mouth & tissue is removed from under the flap.
 This tissue is stitched to the gum surrounding an exposed tooth root and the flap is stitched closed.

 - Free gingival grafts: Tissue from the roof of your mouth is removed and stitched to the gum tissue surrounding an exposed tooth root.
 This is a common procedure for patients with thin gums.

 - Pedicle grafts: Tissue is partially cut from the gum near the exposed tooth root, leaving one edge connected, then pulled and stitched to cover the exposed tooth root.

 In some cases, graft material must be obtained from a tissue bank; however, the utilization of your own tissue generally yields the best surgical results.

 If you experience bleeding of the gums that persists for more than 20 minutes after applying pressure or experience unusual pain, swelling, or bruising in your mouth, please contact our office to schedule a consultation.

 Where can I get a bone graft near Fort Worth?

 At North Tarrant Oral & Maxillofacial Surgery, our surgical staff maintains a state-of-the-art oral surgical facility where patients can have wisdom teeth removed in a safe and comfortable environment.
-Dr. Fred Loe proudly serves all of Tarrant, Wise and Parker counties including Decatur, Watauga, Saginaw, Grapevine, Fort Worth, Keller, North Richland Hills, Lake Worth Trophy Club, Boyd, and more.
+Dr. Glenn Green proudly serves all of Tarrant, Wise and Parker counties including Decatur, Watauga, Saginaw, Grapevine, Fort Worth, Keller, North Richland Hills, Lake Worth Trophy Club, Boyd, and more.